ecjN00B/whatsapp-sending/README.md

 This is a project for study and improvement purposes that simulates a whatsapp sending campaigns in a way similar to what happens with email and SMS in which the scripts were hidden in order not to be commercialized as marketing massive messages.

-The back-end was developed using NodeJS and has a MongoDB DataBase.
+The back-end was developed using NodeJS and has a Mongo DataBase.

 ## Getting Started